Case Study: WordPress Website Development with Addons for License Keys Management Integration

 Proaxiom contacted us on Upwork and asked to develop a WordPress website for them.
 They wanted minimalistic design and as little heavy functionality as possible, but they wanted to use their WordPress to manage the software licenses they’ve issued to their clients.

-We’ve been building the website for about two weeks.
-A team of two developers — for the front-end and back-end of the resource — and a project manager worked to make sure the website is highly performative and lightweight.
+We worked on the website for two weeks.
+A team of two developers for the frontend and backend of the resource, and a project manager worked to make sure the website is high performance and lightweight.

 For a license management issue: we knew that, when issued and paid for, each license should be unique, assigned to a user’s ID and their license key.
 Data, associated with the license, should be transferred to a database and, when the license is expired and not renewed, benefits provided by the license should be turned off, preferably notifying users about the expiration date beforehand.
-To create this (and additional) functionality, we’ve integrated Proaxiom’s WordPress with two plugins:
+To create this and additional functionality, we integrated Proaxiom’s WordPress with two plugins:

 - Software Add-on by WooCommerce for managing license keys and license activations from the website’s admin panel and